TimeDelta/auto-psych-nosology/README.md

 ## Conclusion
 The current pipeline verifies that a self-compressing RGCN trained on a psychiatric knowledge graph can recover interpretable, statistically enriched partitions while using orders of magnitude fewer clusters than a degree-corrected SBM.
 Nevertheless, two structural weaknesses limit the strength of that evidence: nosology nodes remain embedded in the graph because removing them destroys every edge, and stability estimates rely on only 64 bootstraps.
-The highest priority for future work should be validating similar results on a higher quality knowledge graph.
+The highest priority for future work is validating similar results on a higher quality knowledge graph.
-Specifically, building non-disease seed pathways into the knowledge graph creation—for example, leveraging phenotype and side-effect modalities—will also be essential so that diagnostic labels can be removed without triggering degeneracy and the nosology filter can operate as originally intended.
+Specifically, incorporating non-disease seed pathways into the knowledge graph creation—for example, leveraging phenotype and side-effect modalities—will also be essential so that diagnostic labels can be removed without triggering degeneracy and the nosology filter can operate as originally intended.
 Facing that requirement head-on will make downstream alignment to HiTOP/RDoC more meaningful because any correspondence will rest on structure inferred from symptoms, biomarkers, and interventions rather than residual DSM/ICD vocabulary.
 An ablation study to test the effects of removing hyperparameters and their associated functionality would be the next most worthwhile area for future work so that it can be determined whether some hyperparameters can be safely removed.
-The next most important step for future work is running the stability test with a higher number of bootstrap samples.
+Running the stability analysis with a larger number of bootstrap samples will also clarify whether the two-cluster collapse reflects over-regularization or genuine consensus structure.
 The final step would be validating the learned clusters against external datasets (clinical cohorts, genomic assays) to determine their effectiveness in clinical applications.
+Another interesting avenue for future work is adding causal or contrastive disentanglement objectives that carve structured latent axes would make clusters actionable rather than merely descriptive.
+Weak supervision or contrastive pairs (for example, patients with the same diagnosis but divergent biomarker profiles) could anchor axes that predict treatment response or biological mechanisms, and diffusion-proximity positives (heat-kernel neighborhoods) paired with spectral-far negatives (similar to the approach outlined in [25]) would keep these constraints robust to degree heterogeneity.
+Framing this as causal disentanglement of latent psychopathology representations from the multiplex graph would clarify which latent directions matter clinically and ensure that downstream interventions target the appropriate factors.
 Addressing these constraints will clarify whether graph-based compression can support a durable, continuously updating psychiatric nosology.

 ## Abbreviations